dotnet/docs/docs/core/compatibility/aspnet-core/6.0/identity-bootstrap4-to-5.md

 description: "Learn about the breaking change in ASP.NET Core 6.0 where the default version of Bootstrap used with Identity changes from 4 to 5." ms.date: 02/15/2022
 ---
-# Identity default Bootstrap version of UI changed

-### Identity: Default Bootstrap version of UI changed
+# Identity: Default Bootstrap version of UI changed

 Starting in ASP.NET Core 6.0, Identity UI defaults to using [version 5 of Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
 ASP.NET Core 3.0 to 5.0 used version 4 of Bootstrap.

-#### Version introduced
+## Version introduced

-6.0
+ASP.NET Core 6.0

 #### Behavior

 <xref:Microsoft.Extensions.DependencyInjection.IdentityServiceCollectionUIExtensions.AddDefaultIdentity%60%601(Microsoft.Extensions.DependencyInjection.IServiceCollection)> calls the internal private method [TryResolveUIFramework](https://github.com/dotnet/aspnetcore/blob/v6.0.2/src/Identity/UI/src/IdentityBuilderUIExtensions.cs#L82-L102). `TryResolveUIFramework` reads the <xref:Microsoft.AspNetCore.Identity.UI.UIFramework> from the application assembly.
 The `UIFramework` version defaults to:

-* Bootstrap V5 for the .NET SDK 6.0
+* Bootstrap 5 for the .NET SDK 6.0
-* Bootstrap V4 for the .NET SDK 3.1 and 5.0
+* Bootstrap 4 for the .NET SDK 3.1 and 5.0

-Template created ASP.NET Core 3.1 and 5.0 apps contain Bootstrap V5 in *wwwroot\lib\bootstrap*.
-Template created ASP.NET Core 6 apps use Bootstrap V6.
+Template created ASP.NET Core 3.1 and 5.0 apps contain Bootstrap 4 in *wwwroot\lib\bootstrap*.
+Template created ASP.NET Core 6 apps use Bootstrap 5.
 When an ASP.NET Core 3.1 or 5.0 app is migrated to .NET 6, the application detects `UIFramework` version 5, while *wwwroot\lib\bootstrap* contains version 4.
 This version mismatch renders the Identity templates incorrectly.

 #### Reason for change